DataZenith/wildfireHazardAnalysis/wildfiremodelanalysis.md

 🚨 **Key Concern:** 🔹 **Without these improvements, the use of burn probability in public policy may remain legally and scientifically unjustified.**

+# 6. Conclusion

+The findings in this report raise **serious concerns** about the validity and reliability of the **burn probability model** used in Oregon’s **Hazard Risk Map**.
+Our analysis demonstrates that:

+- **The model provides no meaningful predictive power** and does not successfully distinguish between fire-prone and non-fire areas.
+- **It grossly overestimates fire risk**, which results in a large number of misclassified areas.
+- **The final hazard classifications were determined by a vote rather than scientific validation**, making them **arbitrary rather than evidence-based**.
+- **Oregon law (ORS 182.525) requires evidence-based policymaking**, yet the model and risk classifications do not align with these legal standards.

+Since the **Hazard Risk Map** directly impacts **property regulations, insurance considerations, and public trust in wildfire risk management**, these findings highlight **significant flaws** in how fire risk is being assessed and enforced.

+### **The Need for Immediate Action**

+Given the model’s failure to provide reliable risk assessments, **the following steps should be taken immediately**:

+1️⃣ **Empirical Validation of Final Hazard Scores** → The classifications should be tested against **historical fire data** to determine if they reflect real fire risk.
+2️⃣ **Full Transparency in Methodology** → The decision-making process behind burn probability assignments and final hazard classifications should be **publicly disclosed and independently reviewed**.
+3️⃣ **Re-Evaluation of Policy Implementation** → If the **burn probability model cannot be improved**, its role in determining wildfire risk should be **reconsidered or removed** from regulatory decision-making.
+4️⃣ **Public Accountability** → The board members who voted on classification thresholds should **disclose whether their own properties were affected**, ensuring fairness and transparency.

+### **Final Thoughts**

+Wildfire risk management is a critical public safety issue, and it **must be grounded in sound science**.
+A model that **fails to predict fire risk and overestimates danger** should not be used as the foundation for **statewide regulatory decisions**.

+Without **urgent validation and reform**, the continued use of this flawed burn probability model in policy decisions **risks imposing unnecessary financial burdens on property owners, eroding public trust, and violating Oregon’s legal standards for evidence-based policymaking**.

+🚨 **If Oregon is to implement fair, effective, and legally compliant wildfire policies, it must prioritize transparency, empirical validation, and scientific integrity in its risk assessments.**

 # **References**

 Below are the sources used to support the methodology, evaluation of the model, and supporting data sources.